Grouse Mountain#8 in Best Things To Do in Vancouver

-There are two ways to reach the top: You can break a sweat on the Grouse Grind or enjoy a scenic ride on the SkyRide gondola (the cost of which also covers several of the activities offered at the summit).
-General admission can be a bit pricey at $41.95 CAD (about $38 USD) for adults and $23.95 CAD (about $22 USD) for children, but includes entry to several activities located at the summit.
-If you choose to tackle the Grouse Grind, you don't need to pay for the hike up, but you will need to pay $10 CAD (about $9.16 USD) if you want to take the SkyRide back down.
+There are two ways to reach the top: You can break a sweat on the Grouse Grind or enjoy a scenic ride on the Skyride gondola (the cost of which also covers several of the activities offered at the summit).
+General admission can be a bit pricey at CA$44.95 (about $34) for adults and CA$25.95 (about $19) for children, but includes entry to several activities located at the summit.
+If you choose to tackle the Grouse Grind, you don't need to pay for the hike up, but you will have to pay CA$10 (about $7.70) for the Skyride back down.
+(Downhill hiking is not allowed.)
 Grouse Mountain welcomes visitors every day of the year, from 9 a.m. to 10 p.m.
-The SkyRide offers round trips from 8:45 a.m. to 10 p.m. daily.
+Full-day lift tickets for adults cost CA$63 (about $48.50) and CA$45 (approximately $35) for youths ages 13 to 18; tickets for children 5 to 12 years old cost CA$28 (about $21.50).
+If you don't have your own gear, make sure you factor in the cost of equipment rental, too.
+The Skyride offers round trips from 8:45 a.m. to 10 p.m. daily.
 For a complete list of Grouse Mountain activities and prices, visit the Grouse Mountain website.

 More Best Things To Do in Vancouver